 Who Defines What Levels of Formaldehyde are ‘Safe’?

 Formaldehyde in bamboo flooring depends on where in the world the products are produced and sold.
 The most rigorous indoor air standard in the world is CARB Phase II (set by California).
 Both CARB and European standards recommend that formaldehyde content in products should be 0.1ppm or below.
 Also, you’ll want to stick with products that have Floorscore certification, which also guarantees indoor air quality.

 Don’t Believe Everything You Read on the Web

 While formaldehyde can indeed be harmful when emitted in large quantities, in everyday life formaldehyde is used in everything from the dining room table to kitchen cabinets (even humans themselves produce formaldehyde in small quantities).
 Formaldehyde is used in many industries, offering several helpful qualities.
 For example, it can be used as a disinfectant, to produce polymers and create other chemicals.

-Unfortunately there are some interests out there that are threatened by the triple threat that bamboo floors provide – affordability, durability and eco-friendliness, and many of these folks have gone out of their way to mislead consumers into thinking that bamboo floors are full of dangerous chemicals.
+Unfortunately there are some interests out there that are threatened by the triple threat that bamboo floors provide – affordability, durability and eco-friendliness, and many of these folks have gone out of their way to that bamboo floors are full of dangerous chemicals.
 Given the facts it’s surprising (and sad) that such misinformation and fear-mongering still thrives.